Enhancing the patient journey: Top 10 best UX design principles for healthcare wearable apps

 Daniel is a Visual Designer at Star.
 His areas of expertise include UI design, graphic design, illustrations, and animation.
 He gained experience working at multiple agencies in Poznań and Warsaw.
 In his spare time, Daniel is involved in a startup streetwear brand named Smokin’ Threes and it's just another way where he can refine his design skills and creative vision.

-10 healthcare UX design best practices Ratkbapm
+10 healthcare UX design best practices R5eq5pb5m

 Maciej Bonsignori